smedigo/burger/README.md

 ​
 The following installations are needed for this package:
 1. npm init
-2. npm install node - installs dependencies from the package.json (util, inquirer, console.table, mysql)
+2. npm install node - installs dependencies from the package.json ( inquirer, mysql)

 ## Questions